 An Act to consolidate and amend the law relating to the safety of mines and mining operations and the inspection and regulation of mines, mining operations and plant and substances supplied to or used at mines; to promote and improve the safety and health of persons at mines and for connected purposes.

-[Long title amended by No. 30 of 1995 s.
+[Long title amended: No. 30 of 1995 s.
 52.]

 Part 1 — Preliminary